auca/com.388/Practice/Practice_3.md

 Create a page `markdown-help.html` with information about the [Markdown](https://daringfireball.net/projects/markdown/) language in HTML.

-Use the following elements to provide and structure information about the syntax with examples.
+Use the following HTML elements to structure information about the Markdown syntax.

 * Headings and subheadings
 * Paragraphs